kubeshark/docs/src/pages/en/integration_aws_s3.md

 > Read more about the required AWS credentials [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

+## Upload a Network Snapshot to S3

-The following wrapper conditionally generate PCAP files based on two KFL queries:
+The following wrapper conditionally generates PCAP files based on two KFL queries:
 - `http and (response.status==500)` - HTTP traffic only where response status is 500
 - `dns` - all DNS traffic